P-Brower/homepage/resume.md

 *Chicago, IL  \| Sept.
 2017 - July 2023*

  * Managed and support Jumpstart's learning ecosystem, including LearnDash and EasyGenerator
- * Updated and maintained the Wordpress based LMS, with more than 100 e-learning courses
+ * Updated and maintained the Wordpress based LMS, with 100s of e-learning courses over 1000 users
- * Coordinated cross-departmentally to insure learning content is ready for publication
+ * Coordinated cross-departmentally to ensure learning content is ready for publication
  * Leveraged hands on training to learn new technologies, including SQL, CSS, HTML, Wordpress, and GIT
  * Advised and collaborated on multiple large scale projects, including implementing LinkedIn Learning
  * Planned and managed the decommission of an outdated Learning Management System